Lavden/OpenPaymentAPI/README.md

 The OpenPayment Dataset is in .csv format with hundreds of in each file.
 The major columns I used to identify user class are type of users: company, hospital, physician.
 Each row in the file contains infomration about financial relationships between the health care industry(companys), physicians, and teaching hospitals.
 1. Figure out the relationships between health care industry and pyhsicians/ teaching hospitals.
-  - One health care industry can pay to multiple physicians and teaching hospitals.
+ * One health care industry can pay to multiple physicians and teaching hospitals.
-  - One physician/ teaching hospital can receive sponsor from multiple health care industries.
+ * One physician/ teaching hospital can receive sponsor from multiple health care industries.
-  -
+  The health care indutry and physician/teaching hospital has many to many relationship.
+2. Django Rest Framework already provide User model for the authenticated system.
+This can only used to identy user authentication (user name + password), without any permission check based on user class.
 ## Trade-offs: Lambda vs. Elastic Beanstalk

 ## Links